localstack/.github/GIT_GITHUB_WORKFLOW.md

 # Git & GitHub workflow

-This document is the best practice guide that contains the rules to workflow while contributing to LocalStack projects using Git & GitHub.
+This document is the best practice guide that contains the rules to follow while contributing to LocalStack projects using Git & GitHub.

 ## Prerequisites